deepchecks/deepchecks/docs/source/user-guide/dataset_object.rst

 Common information used in Machine Learning that is aggregated in the Dataset:
  - features
-    Sometimes called `X`, this is the features that are passed to the model.
+    List of column names.
+This is the features that are passed to the model.
+If not defined, columns not defined as something else is considered a feature.
- - categorical features
+ - cat_features
+    List of column names.
 A subset of the features.
-These features normally require some preprocessing before being passed to the model.
+Categorical features normally require some preprocessing before being passed to the model.
  - label
-    Sometimes called `y`, the classes of the classification problem or values of a regression problem.
+   Either name of a column, or `pd.Series`.
+The classes of the classification problem or values of a regression problem.
- - index
+ - index_name
-    The index of the data samples.
+    Name of the index column.
+This can be useful to track indexes duplicate etc. Like the other arguments, this is not manditory.
- - date
+ - date_name
-    A column containing the date the sample was acquired (Useful for TimeSeries problems).
+    Name of the date column.
+The date the sample was acquired (Useful for TimeSeries problems).
+This column is standardized using `pd.Timestamp`.

 All these and more can be defined and accessed on the Dataset Object.
 This allows the user the flexibility to define these column names whichever they seam fit,